FrancisAbainza/dont-say-the-same-thing-as-me/README.md

 3.  **Set up environment variables:**

-    Create a `.env.local` file in the root of your project and add the following:
+    Create a `.env` file in the root of your project and add the following:

     ```env
     DATABASE_URL="YOUR_NEON_DATABASE_URL"